BPS Welcome Services

 Step 4: GPA

-For admissions for the 2022-2023 school year, the GPA will include marks from the previous year and current year.
-Students will need to have a Grade Point Average (GPA) of a B or higher to be considered for admissions.
+A Grade Point Average (GPA) of a B or higher is required to be considered for admissions.
+The GPA will be calculated based on previous year and current year marks.
 Students participating in advanced courses (honors, AWC, AP, etc.) do not receive additional points.

-To view a summary of how grades will be converted for exam school consideration, please visit our fact sheet.
+To view a summary of how grades will be converted for exam school consideration, please visit our fact sheet for the previous admission year (fall of 2023).
+The fact sheet for the current admission year (fall of 2024) will be posted later this fall.

 -